Lettuce, tomatoes and other annuals need plenty of TLC, but there are steps you can take to reduce the workload.

 Plant more perennials

-Reduce the workload by incorporating more perennial plants.
-These create a permanent ecosystem that is largely self-sustaining and reduces the job list for the gardener.
-Perennials grow much more slowly, sending out deep roots that can seek out water and nutrients in the soil that cannot be reached by annuals.
+You can reduce the workload by incorporating more Perennial Plants.
+These plants tend to create a permanent ecosystem that is largely self-sustaining and reduces the job list for the gardener.
+In addition, perennials grow much more slowly, sending out deep roots that can seek out water and nutrients in the soil that cannot be reached by annuals.
 They create a permanent network of roots that improve the soil structure without the need for digging so, once established, the seasonal chores of digging and planting seeds are no longer a concern.

 You don’t have to be militant with this approach and exclude all annuals from your allotment, but a preference for perennials will create a lower-maintenance plot.